This Season on Design Santa Barbara we are more than excited to continue our tradition of showcasing the most fascinating locations.

 This week we are going to explore some of the worlds greatest museums.
 The largest museums are located in major cities throughout the world, while thousands of local museums exist in smaller cities, towns and rural areas.
 Museums have varying aims, ranging from serving researchers and specialists to serving the general public.
 The goal of serving researchers is increasingly shifting to serving the general public.

-Early museums began as the private collections of wealthy individuals, families or institutions of art and rare or curious natural objects and artifacts.
-These were often displayed in so-called wonder rooms or cabinets of curiosities.
+Furthermore, early museums began as the private collections of wealthy individuals, families or institutions of art and rare or curious natural objects and artifact.
+Wonder rooms or cabinets of curiosities often displayed.

 The Louvre or the Louvre Museum is the world’s largest art museum and a historic monument in Paris, France.
-The museum opened on 10 August 1793 with an exhibition of 537 paintings, the majority of the works being royal and confiscated church property.
-Because of structural problems with the building, the museum was closed in 1796 until 1801.
+The museum opened on 10 August 1793 with an exhibition of 537 paintings.
+The majority of the works being royal and confiscated church property.
+Closed in 1796 until 1801 due to structural problems with the building.
 The High Renaissance collection includes Leonardo da Vinci’s Mona Lisa, Virgin and Child with St. Anne, St. John the Baptist, and Madonna of the Rocks.
 Caravaggio is represented by The Fortune Teller and Death of the Virgin

-The Louvre is involved in controversies that surround cultural property seized under Napoleon I, as well as during World War II by the Nazis.
+In addition the Louvre is involved in controversies that surround cultural property seized under Napoleon I. As well as during World War II by the Nazis.
 During Nazi occupation, thousands of artworks were stolen.
-But after the war, 61,233 articles of more than 150,000 seized artworks returned to France and were assigned to the Louvre’s Office des Biens Privés.
+But after the war, 61,233 articles of more than 150,000 seized artworks returned to France.

 Museum Of Modern Arts